briandfoy/multi_auth_demo/README.md

 ## Run the server

+Install a couple of modules:

+	$ cpan Mojolicious Mojolicious::Plugin::OpenAPI

+Start the server:

+	$ morbo script/multi_auth_demo
+	Web application available at http://127.0.0.1:3000

 The basic auth password and the token are both `1234`.
 For basic auth, the Base64 version is `MTIzNA==`:

-	$ morbo script/multi_auth_demo
-	Web application available at http://127.0.0.1:3000

 	$ curl -H 'Authorization: basic MTIzNA==' http://localhost:3000/api/hello {"auth_type":"basic","greeting":"Hello"}